Model Documentation - IFs

 Anticipation Myopic

-• a multistate population model (which represents 22 age sex cohorts to age 100+ and differentiates their educational attainment and cause-specific mortality patterns).
+• a multistate population model, which represents 22 age sex cohorts to age 100+ and differentiates their educational attainment and cause-specific mortality patterns in the endogenous calculation of age-specific fertility and mortality.

-• a multisector general equilibrium economic model (which uses inventories as buffer stocks and to provide price signals so that the model chases equilibrium over time); it provides labor, investment, and consumption information to partial equilibrium energy and agriculture models.
+• a multisector general equilibrium economic model, which uses inventories as buffer stocks and to provide price signals so that the model chases equilibrium over time; it provides labor, investment, and consumption information to partial equilibrium energy and agriculture models as well as GDP and GDP per capita (at market exchange rates and purchasing power parity) to all IFs models.
+Its structure contains a full social accounting matrix (SAM) representing financial flows among households, firms, and governments.

 • an education model that tracks grade-by-grade student progression and aging of adults with variable attainment levels.